SELab-2/OSOC-4/info/user_manual/user_manual.md

 ![Design](https://github.com/SELab-2/OSOC-4/blob/user_man/info/deployment/deployment.svg)

 The backend can then access data, which is stored using MongoDB and Redis.
-Redis is used to for user invites and MongoDB for everything else.
+Redis has built in features to let data automaticaly expire and is thus used for user invites, password resets and revokable tokens.
+MongoDB is used for everything else.
 This way the frontend doesn't have direct acces to the database, everything is controlled by the backend.

 ## 5. Description of the user interface and common use cases